kennygrant/bestiary/setup.md

 ### Stack Overflow

 You can find the answer to many questions about Go on [stackoverflow](https://stackoverflow.com/questions/tagged/go), in particular small questions of grammar.
+A few tips for using this resource:

-Be sure to search for related questions before you post your own.
-Try to use the right tags and post a full explanation of your problem with code to get a good response.
+* Be sure to search for related questions with the go tag before you post your own.
+* Try to post a link to a reproduction of the problem on play.golang.org
+* Include the full code and an explanation of the problem
+* Accepted answers on stack overflow are sometimes wrong

 ## Community